daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 Critical sections of code are RAM functions, as I do not trust XIP cache for this.
 Be mindful of interrupts.
 Currently multiplexing generates a lot of interrupts, which can cause issues.
 Be mindful of interrupt allocation, which can also cause issues.

+Someday the build logic will need to change away from preprocessor logic.
+Could use CMake to generate config headers.
+Most of the current structure should support this.
+Groovy could generate the configure files for config heres.
+There will need to be a fake header layer for the library and application logic.
+CMake will need to manage the locations of these.
+Lot of work and code that at this point is for nothing really.

 ## lib folder
 This is a folder for different libraries which could be used by multiple applications.